vidyagames998/vidyagames998.github.io/eldenring/index.md

 You'll want 30 strength, 15 faith, 12 arcane, 14 Dex, and at least 18 vigor.
 The next goal with future runes should be 25 vigor and 25 endurance.
 They help a lot with being able to take multiple hits from enemies and being able to dish out lots of damage without running out of stamina.
 Endurance also helps you carry heavy armor without fat rolling.

-From here you really need to decide how much grinding do you really want to do?
-You don't have to grind to get runes if you are willing to do some side quests to earn runes.
+From here we're going to collect more runes.

 Head back to the first steps and behind the church jump off the cliff to the spirit spring and get the gold pickled fowl foot.
 Then head to Agheel Lake North head south and cross the bridge and grab the gold pickled fowl foot by the not crucifixes.